Duncan Gallant — President and CEO, Board of Directors

 Aside from his engineering experience, Humza is a young entrepreneur who owns a business venture that makes him a strong leader who has the ability to accept challenges and hit the ground running.
 He is an enthusiastic individual who has always been involved in international community organizations where he has been motivating people and helping them to set a career path and achieve their goals.
 He is an active sportsman and a proud member of UNB Cricket Team.

-Nicole Whyte — Director, Board of Directors
+Dolores Whalen — Director, Board of Directors